Pediatric Malpractice Expert Witness

 1975-79 Johns Hopkins University BA, Graduated with Honors, Phi Beta Kappa

-1979-1983 University of Maryland Medical School MD, Graduated with Honors, Bradley Prize for Pediatrics
+1979-1983 University of Maryland Medical School MD, Graduated Summa Cum Laude, Bradley Prize for Excellence in Pediatrics

 1983-1984 Children's Hospital of Pittsburgh, Internship